mongodb/mongosql/evaluator/expr_functions_scalar.md

 --- | --- | ---
-`Evaluate` | Evaluates the scalar function in-memory. | Always `Validate` | Checks that the scalar function is being passed the correct number of arguments. | Always `Type` | Returns what SQL type this scalar function returns. | Always `normalize` | Checks for cases where we can short-circuit evaluation because of some special input type, like a SQLNull.  | Only if there is an input type where we can short-circuit.
+`Evaluate` | Evaluates the scalar function in-memory. | Always `Validate` | Checks that the scalar function is being passed the correct number of arguments. | Always `EvalType` | Returns what SQL type this scalar function returns. | Always `Normalize` | Checks for cases where we can short-circuit evaluation because of some special input type, like a SQLNull.  | Only if there is an input type where we can short-circuit.
-`reconcile` | Converts function arguments to the desired input types. | If MySQL supports cases like those in the footnote (string instead of number, etc.) for the function, then yes.
+`Reconcile` | Converts function arguments to the desired input types. | If MySQL supports cases like those in the footnote (string instead of number, etc.) for the function, then yes.
 `RequiresEvalCtx` | Indicates that an evaluation context is required to execute this function. | Only if you need the described purpose.
+`FuncToAggregationLanguage` | Translates the referred scalar function to its equivalent MDB Aggregation Language | If possible.

 (1) For example: try executing `select left('hi', 2)` and then `select left('hi', '2')`.
 Even though we use a string the second time, it still works, because `leftFunc`'s reconcile method converts the second argument to a SQL Int.